ma-thibaud/rails-templates/README.md

 Jump start your Rails development with my personal templates

 ## Basic
-Get a basic Rails 6 API ready to be deployed with RSpec.
+Get a basic Rails 6 API ready to be deployed.

 ```bash
 rails new \